Best things to do on Maui’s North Shore

 “Where Beauty, Love and Peace Grow.” (www.sacredgardenmaui.com)

 The Sacred Garden of Maliko is truly an off-the-beaten-path Maui treasure!
-Not many people know about the Sacred Garden in Haiku, and the land it resides on has some pretty cool history.
-In the 1970s, Jimi Hendrix and Janis Joplin stayed on the property when Jimi filmed Rainbow Bridge.
+Not too many people know about the Sacred Garden in Haiku, and the land on which it resides has some pretty cool history.
+In the 1970s, Jimi Hendrix and Janis Joplin stayed on the property while Jimi filmed Rainbow Bridge.

 Hui No’eau Visual Arts Center

-‘Hui’ translates to an organization, community, alliance, partnership, or society in the ancient Hawaiian language.
-‘No’eau’ translates to artistic, technical, talented, expert, wise, and skillful.
-Together, the Hui No’eau Visual Art Center is a beautiful blend of all things Maui community.
+“Hui” translates to “an organization, partnership, or society” in the ancient Hawaiian language.
+“No’eau” means “artistic, wise, and skillful.”
+When put together, the Hui No’eau Visual Art Center is a beautiful blend of all things Maui.

 We hope that you